makersacademy/chitter-challenge/README.md

 *Step 1 - Clone the Repo*
 Open Terminal
-Navigate to a directory where you would like this repo to be stored enter the following:
+Navigate to a directory where you would like this repo to be stored and paste the following:
 ```
 git clone git@github.com:annalaise/chitter-challenge.git
 ```